oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/scripts/start-devnet.md

 The `startDevnet` function is the main function of the file.
 It takes two arguments: the version tag of the full node software to use, and the path to the configuration file to use.
 It first downloads the full node software and copies the configuration file to the devnet directory.
 It then checks if the devnet is already running by calling `isDevnetLive`.
 If it is, it prints an error message and exits.
 If it is not, it launches the devnet by calling `launchDevnet`, waits for it to become live by calling `wait`, and prepares the test wallet by calling `prepareWallet`.
 Finally, it prints a message indicating that the devnet is ready.

-Overall, this file provides a convenient way to launch and manage a local devnet for the Alephium blockchain, and to create and manage a test wallet for use in the devnet.
-It is likely used in conjunction with other files and modules in the Alephium project to facilitate testing and development of the blockchain.
+Overall, this file provides a convenient way to launch and manage a local devnet for the Oxygenium blockchain, and to create and manage a test wallet for use in the devnet.
+It is likely used in conjunction with other files and modules in the Oxygenium project to facilitate testing and development of the blockchain.
 ## Questions:
  1. What is the purpose of this code?
-- This code is used to download and launch a devnet for the Alephium blockchain project, as well as prepare a test wallet for use with the devnet.
+- This code is used to download and launch a devnet for the Oxygenium blockchain project, as well as prepare a test wallet for use with the devnet.

 2. What dependencies does this code have?
 - This code imports several external libraries, including `cross-fetch`, `fs`, `fs-extra`, `os`, `path`, and `child_process`.